facile-it/paraunit-testcase/README.md

 ```

 ##Advanced usage
-It's possible to extend `ParaunitWebTestCase` more before using it as your base test case:
+It's possible to extend `ParaunitFunctionalTestCase` more before using it as your base test case:

  * extend and use the `prepareAuthorizedClient(...)` hook method to add additional authentication and preparation to the client, if needed
  * do NOT EVER FORGET to call the parent methods first if you override the `setUp()` and `tearDown()` methods